It wasn’t a rebus. Not a Rubik’s Cube, cryptogram or labyrinth. It also wasn’t a sudoku or crossword. Nor a jigsaw.

 “He said, ‘Yeah, that’s the hug you’re talking about,'” Smart said.
 “So he’s paying attention, you know?
 And I know that seems like a little thing, but when you get here, you get a million things thrown at you.

-“And the guys that are really locked in and pay attention, they just they get it quicker, and they learn faster.”
+“And the guys that are really locked in and pay attention, they just get it quicker, and they learn faster.”

 Phillips went to the same high school as former Marquette big man Keeyan Itejere, which helped kickstart the initial recruiting process.